 Load a data file

-In this tutorial you will fetch and load data representing Wikipedia edits from June 27, 2016 from a public web server.
+The sample data in this tutorial represents Wikipedia edits from June 27, 2016.
 To complete this tutorial, your cluster must be able to reach static.imply.io, where the data is hosted.

 1. Open Pivot.
 To access Pivot: